Top 13 Venture Capital Firms Investing in AgTech Startups

 Image of Better Food Ventures - Top VCs in AgTech

-Better Food Ventures is a venture capital firm that backs technology companies aiming to create a positive impact in the food and agriculture sectors.
-They focus on innovators whose solutions can improve the food system from production to retail.
+Better Food Ventures invests in early-stage technology companies that are creating a positive impact in the food and agriculture industries.
+They focus on innovators applying technology to solve real-world problems from farm to fork.

-• Industries of focus: AgTech, Food and Beverage, Cloud Computing, Machine Learning, Retail Technology
+• Industries of focus: Agriculture, AgTech, Cloud Computing, Food and Beverage, Machine Learning, Retail Technology

 • Geographical presence: Menlo Park, California